Polymer/pwa-starter-kit/redux-and-state-management.md

 ```

 - Action creators and reducers can (but aren't required) have the same name, and be named after the slice of the app’s data they deal with.
 For example, a shopping app could have the following reducers:
-  - `app.js` (to deal with big picture app-related data, such as online/offline status, route paths, etc)
+  - `app.js` to deal with big picture app-related data, such as online/offline status, route paths, etc.
-  - `products.js` for the list of products you can purchase
+  - `products.js` for the list of products you can purchase.
-  - `cart.js` for the shopping cart
+  - `cart.js` for the shopping cart.
   - etc.
 - Action type
-  - verb(+noun, optional), present tense: `ADD_TODO`, `FETCH`, `FETCH_ITEMS`, `RECEIVE_ITEMS`.
+  - Verb(+noun, optional), present tense: `ADD_TODO`, `FETCH`, `FETCH_ITEMS`, `RECEIVE_ITEMS`.
   - These should represent what’s about to happen, not what has already happened.
 - Action creator
-    - Same as action type, camel cased (`addTodo` -> `ADD_TODO`)
+  - Same as action type, camel cased (`addTodo` -> `ADD_TODO`).
 - Selector
-  - `categorySelector`/`itemsSelector` vs `getCategory`/`getItems` (to distinguish that one is a selector, whereas the `get*` methods could just be non-memoized selectors
+  - `categorySelector`/`itemsSelector` vs `getCategory`/`getItems` (to distinguish that one is a selector, whereas the `get*` methods could just be non-memoized selectors).

 ## Connecting elements to the store

 ### What to connect
 Generally, anything that needs to have direct access to the store data should be considered a **connected** element.
 This includes both updating the state (by calling `store.dispatch`), or consuming the state (by calling `store.subscribe`).
 However, if the element only needs to consume store data, it could receive this data via data bindings from a connected parent element.
-If you think about a shopping cart example: the cart itself needs to be connected to the store, since “what’s in the cart” is part of the application’s state, but the reusable elements that are rendering each item in the cart don’t need to be connected (since they can just receive their data through a data binding)
+If you think about a shopping cart example: the cart itself needs to be connected to the store, since “what’s in the cart” is part of the application’s state, but the reusable elements that are rendering each item in the cart don’t need to be connected (since they can just receive their data through a data binding).

 Since this is a very application specific decision, one way to start looking at it is to try connecting your lazy-loaded elements, and then go up or down one level from there.
 That might end up looking something like:
 <img width="785" alt="screen shot 2018-01-25 at 12 22 39 pm" src="https://user-images.githubusercontent.com/1369170/35410478-7373c98a-01ca-11e8-9f7f-4b95c8a4f47c.png">